learn-co-curriculum/phase-3-variable-scope/README.md

 end
 ```

 In this code snippet, we have a variable, `name`, set equal to a string, `"Joe"`.
-Then, we define a method, `#greeting` that takes in an argument of name.
+Then we define a method, `#greeting`,  that takes in an argument of name.
 Are the `name` variable that is set equal to `"Joe"` and the `name` variable we are using as a parameter (or argument) for our `#greeting` method definition the same?
+Let's see.

 If we call our greeting method in the following way: